-Participants from communities across the continent will receive a year of online training – and participate in an in-person gathering in Brussels in December 2021.
-The programme will teach how to run religious services in the absence of a rabbi.
+Participants from communities across the continent are receiving a year of online training – and will participate in an in-person gathering in Brussels in December 2021.
+The programme teaches how to run religious services in the absence of a rabbi.
 Baalei Tefillah means Master of Prayer.
 Graduates will obtain a comprehensive knowledge in both the practical and theoretical aspects of prayer leadership.
 Among other skills, students will develop a repertoire of music and songs for services, receive tips and ideas for life-cycle events, and develop a sense of cultural heritage.
 By the conclusion, participants will have become confident in leading Shabbat prayers, both evening and morning, and other skills to lead services for life-cycle events and festivals.

 After completing the course, our graduate lay leaders will participate in a virtual minyan.
 They will share a safe and sacred online space to practice prayer leadership.
 The virtual minyan will later be opened up to the wider EUPJ community and help inspire future cohorts.